gjtorikian/nak/README.md

 ---------|----------|-----------|---------
 34.609s  | 29.327s  | 88.883s   | 256.14s

 Obviously, part of the speed impediment to `ack` or `grep` is the lack of a _simple_ way to provide ignore rules.
-In addition, `ag` isn't really meant for a `find` replacement, which could explain the first table's results.

 # Testing